RestExpress/RepoExpress/README.md

 * Yuge refactoring for V1.
 Changed semantics of Identifiable to return a fully-qualified identifier.
 Entity, which Identifiable, has object ID properties: getId() and setId(T).
 * Introduced Entity<T> interface and AbstractEntity<T> implementation.
 * Introduced CreatedAt and UpdatedAt interfaces.
 Changed Timestamped to extend them.
+* Format.id(Identifier) now converts all the components to a joined string, shortening UUIDs if requested by Identifiers.useShortUUID().
 * Renamed UuidIdentifiable to UuidEntity and TimestampedUuidIdentifiable to TimestampedUuidEntity.
 * Introduced AbstractTimestampedUuidEntity.
 * Renamed Identifier.primaryKey() to firstComponent().
 Added lastComponent().
 Removed Identifier.setId(), renamed setId(Identifier) to setIdentifier(Identifier).
 * Renamed AbstractTimestampedIdentifiable to AbstractTimestampedEntity.
 Changed inheritance hierarchy.
 * InMemoryRepository no longer assigns IDs and, instead, expects the ID to be set on the incoming object.
 Throws exception if not.
-* Upgraded to Morphia 1.3.2
+* Upgraded to Morphia 1.6.1
-* Upgraded to Jedis 2.9.0
+* Upgraded to Jedis 3.5.1
-* Upgraded to DataStax driver 3.6.0
+* Upgraded to DataStax driver 3.10.2

 Release 0.4.8 - 10 Feb 2016
 ---------------------------